put-, puta-, -pute, -puter, -puting, -putate, -putation, -putative

 From Latin, puto-, putare: literally; especially of trees, "to lop, to prune" and "to cleanse, to clear"; then (1) "to clear up, to settle"; especially, of accounts; (2) "to reckon, to estimate, to value"; (3) "to consider, to hold, to believe, to think".

-2. Impossible to explain or to give a reason for doing something.
+2. Impossible to explain or to give a wherefore for something: Max couldn't think of one

 unaccountableness (s) (noun)